Automating Incident Reporting

 - The supervisor’s contact details and signature.

-With automation, airSlate saves you from inputting the data and details manually, which both minimizes the possibility of human error and speeds up the process.
-The no-code Bots export the necessary data to Google Sheets, guaranteeing that particular fields will be filled out by specific people and that selected parties will get notifications as soon as the procedure is completed.
+With automation, airSlate saves you from inputting the data and details into your incident reports manually, which both minimizes the possibility of human error and speeds up the process.
+The no-code Bots export the necessary data to Google Sheets, guaranteeing that particular fields of your accident report form will be filled out by specific people and that selected parties will get notifications as soon as the procedure is completed.

 In 2020 and beyond, there isn’t an option to handle things without AI anymore.
 Stop wasting time, money, and human resources on manually running your workflow.
-Discover all the benefits of automation airSlate has to offer and jump-start your education with its academy courses.
+Discover all the benefits of automation airSlate has to offer and jump-start your incident reporting training with its academy courses.